State Taxes at a Glance – Nebraska

 State Income Taxes in Nebraska

-The state of Nebraska does have an individual income tax.
+The state of Nebraska has state income tax.
 Like most states with income tax, it is calculated on a marginal scale with multiple brackets (4).
-The tax rates range from between 2.46% to 6.84% for 2020.
-The highest bracket starts at $31,750.
+The tax rates range from between 2.46% to 6.84%.

 State Business Taxes in Nebraska